Submissions

 Articles included in this section represent contributions to nursing topics, applied to nephrology, dialysis and transplant.

-Congress report
+Congress proceedings

 A congress report covers scientific, medical, health policy or other healthcare related topics presented at an important scientific meeting that will be of interest to readers.
 No abstract is required.